-SUSANA SOARES, a creative interpretation of the scientific research to society
+SUSANA SOARES, a creative interpretation of scientific research

-Susana Soares —Portuguese-born, English-based artist— employs the design to promote and provoke critical thinking about implications and ethical consequences of scientific research in our lives.
-Soares uses design as a tool to create not only things but ideas.
-She draws future scenarios offering a creative interpretation of the scientific research to society through her creative work.
+Susana Soares —Portuguese-born, English-based artist— employs design to promote and provoke critical thinking about the implications and ethical consequences of scientific research in our lives.
+Soares uses design as a tool to not only create things but ideas.
+She draws future scenarios offering a creative interpretation of scientific research to society through her creative work.

 Words by Lula Criado (Twitter @Lula_ClotMag)

 What is more important: to take or not to take yourself too seriously in order to be creative?

 Both, in the right amount.
 Having a laugh can be therapeutic and cathartic.
 Each person has his own creative method.
 Taking yourself too seriously can be very distressing.

 I thought to be more productive in the evenings but we can adapt to uncountable situations.
 Flexibility is key to augment our day.

 Solitude or loneliness, how do you spend your time alone?

 Solitude.
 With all the electronic apparatus and media trying to get our attention privacy is getting scarcer and precious.
 We definitely need more offline time.

 Certainly.
 I find some scientific and technologic research fascinating.
 We call ourselves humans but our body houses 10 times more bacteria than human cells.
 Since the acknowledgment of neuroplasticity, many studies have shown that the Internet is profoundly altering our brains and we are now able to create synthetic life.